Great Stella Manual

 Exporting Models

 3D models can be exported in a variety of formats.
-This is achieved by using items from the "File->3D Export" submenu.
+This is achieved by using items from the "File→3D Export" submenu.
 Generally the model is exported from whichever view you have selected (e.g. you might export a dual, or a stellation, or even a model morphed between two duals).
-Available formats are DXF, POV-Ray, VRML, OBJ and OFF.
+Available formats are DXF, POV-Ray, VRML, OBJ, OFF and STL.
 The dimensions of the model exported can be controlled using the Scale menu.
-Note also that the exported model will be oriented the same as it is on screen.
-This gives you powerful control over the orientation of the exported model, but can also lead to confusion if you didn't want the model to have a random orientation.
-I suggest you place the model in a nice orientation before exporting, by using one of the items from the "View->Orientation" submenu.

-Exporting Images
+Exporting Images and Videos

-Click Export to save the image file.
+Click Export to save the image/video file, or Cancel to abort.

 Credits